Face it, nothing is as frustrating as a high school teenager who struggles to concentrate and complete their homeschool assignments.

-It’s easy to adapt for high school teenagers.
+It’s easy to adapt to high school teenagers.
 Just give your teenager a buzzer, explain the rules, and let them go.

 Sit Down with Your Teenager

 Adults struggle to get their work done at home!
-It’s almost a standing joke that you when you work at home,you end up wandering the house instead.
+It’s almost a standing joke that when you work at home, you end up wandering the house instead.